anygard/cozycli/README.md

 ## Background

-This is a port of a prompt I created for bash, that prompt was more of a system surrounding CLI *ergonomics*
+This is a port of a prompt I created for bash, that prompt was more of a system surrounding CLI *ergonomics*.
+This prompt is also planned to be a part of a bigger context